Science & Photography

-Currently, I am deeply involved in a very attractive postdoc project with Dr. Pau Carazo at the University of Valencia (Spain) investigating different factors that could modulate sexual selection and sexual conflict.
-In this context, we aim to study the role of chemical communication, microbiota and other biotic and abiotic factors (e.g. temperature) in how sexual selection and sexual conflict operate.
-We are mainly using the extraordinary model Drosophila melanogaster, but other organisms, both vertebrates and invertebrates, are also studied on our route.
-You can see here my publications, and the team & projects in www.paucarazo.com!
+Currently, I am deeply involved in several research projects with Dr. Pau Carazo at the University of Valencia (Spain).
+I investigate different factors that shape sexual selection and sexual conflict, such as temperature or the role of chemical communication modulating sexual interactions.
+You can see here my publications, and the team & some of the projects in www.paucarazo.com!

 In science, the road is long, hard and beautiful.
 The conclusion is clear: there is no time for idleness!!!